-Welcome to Foundation at Parkdale Primary School!
+Welcome to Foundation at Parkdale Primary School

-We begin the year building the students phonological awareness skills.
-It is a broad skill that includes identifying and manipulating units of oral language (syllables, onset and rime).
-A strong phonological awareness builds a strong reader and writer.
+We begin the year building the students phonological and phonemic awareness skills.
+Phonological awareness is a broad skill that includes identifying and manipulating units of oral language (syllables, onset and rime, rhyming words)

 Phonemic awareness refers to the specific ability to focus on and manipulate individual sounds (phonemes) in spoken words.
 Phonemes are the smallest units comprising spoken language.
 For example the word ‘dog’ is made up of three phonemes /d/ /o/ /g/.
 Phonemic awareness is the foundation to a strong reader and writer.

 Take Home Reading Program